kezabelle/django-intercoolerjs-helpers/README.rst

 ``intercooler_helpers`` is a small reusable app for `Django`_ which provides a few improvements for working with `Intercooler.js`_.

-It providea a middleware which extracts relevant `Intercooler.js`_ data from the querystring, and attaches it to the request as a separate ``QueryDict`` (ie: it behaves like ``request.POST`` or ``request.GET``)
+It provides a middleware which extracts relevant `Intercooler.js`_ data from the querystring, and attaches it to the request as a separate ``QueryDict`` (ie: it behaves like ``request.POST`` or ``request.GET``)